untyped/jekyll-docs/docs/src/pages/setup/index.md

  - Layering macros *on top* of the rest of our code means we don't have to pay special attention to separate compilation.
 Our library code defines macros but doesn't use them internally -- any use cases occur in a separate project or in unit tests (which are in a separate configuration).

  - Using macros *within* our library code requires us to split our codebase into multiple subprojects or configurations.

-## Macros and Scala Versions

-TODO: Using macros in Scala 2.10:
- - bring in quasiquotes via macro paradise;

-TODO: Using macros in Scala 2.11:
- - no macro paradise.